music-suite/music-suite/docs/src/User-Guide.md

 marcato (pseq [c..g]|/8)
 ```

 By default, accents are only applied to the first note in each phrase.
-You can also explicitly specify the last note, or all the notes:
+We can also explicitly specify the last note, or all the notes:

 @[accentLast]
 @[accentAll]